codeselim/go-webservice-places-provider/README.md

 Make sure that you fill your keys' values correctly.
 Look into the container's logs (stdout) for more info, in case of a malfunction.

-By the fault, The container exposes the service on port **8081**.
-However you can override this behavior by exposing your favorite port and supplying the application the -httpServerPort flag
+By default, The container exposes the service on port **8081**.
+And the service listen by default on port **8081**.

+However you can override this behavior by exposing your favorite port and supplying the application the `-httpServerPort` flag

 `docker run  -p <host_external_port>:<internal_port> --expose <internal_port> -e GOOGLE_PLACES_API_KEY='...' -e FOURSQUARE_CLIENT_ID='...' -e FOURSQUARE_CLIENT_SECRET='...' places-service -httpServerPort <internal_port>`